computational-mama/sunshinesbright/content/posts/grounding-proposal/index.md

 date = '2025-10-06T00:34:45+02:00'
 draft = true
-title = 'Community-learned Language Models' summary = ""
+title = 'Community-learned Language Models' summary = "Proposal to extend Sun Shines Bright" authors= [""] categories= [""] tags= [""] unlisted=true featured_image= "sunshinesbright-repimg.jpg"
-authors= [""]
-categories= [""]
-tags= [""]
-unlisted=true
-featured_image= "sunshinesbright-repimg.jpg"
 +++

-**With help of Sameera Mudgal and other collaborators, we have shared a proposal to extend the ideas of Sun Shines Bright to the community.**
+With help of Sameera Mudgal and other collaborators, we have shared a proposal to extend the ideas of Sun Shines Bright to the community.

 > Embracing grounding as a sharing and learning experience for the community over making and hacking.